cc0350/mingxuan_chen_squad_C_finalproject/README.md

 ### First Endpoint (returns json)
 This returns a simple JSON object with exchange rates from your base currency to other currencies.

-(e.g.CAD, CNY, EUR, GBP, HKD, JPY, USD...)
+(Base currency available: USD, EUR)

-The endpoint is: /exchangerate/currency/<your base currency>.json
+The endpoint is: /exchangerate/currency/{your base currency}.json

 ### Seond Endpoint (returns html)
 This reutrns a HTML object with confirmed cases for a country for a specific time period.